pyx-project/pyx/manual/axis.rst

    Like :meth:`tickdirection` but in graph coordinates.

-.. method:: anchoredaxis.vtickdirection(v)

-   Like :meth:`tickdirection` but in graph coordinates.

 However, there are two anchored axes implementations :class:`linkedaxis` and :class:`anchoredpathaxis` which are available to the user to create special forms of anchored axes.